-Dr. Yoni Freedhoff, professor at the University of Ottawa and medical director of the Bariatric Medical Institute, both in Canada, is the author of The Diet Fix, which explains “why diets fail and how to get yours to work.”
-In his book, Dr. Freedhoff acknowledges that modern life leads to weight gain because of the junk food we consume and our sedentary lifestyle and refers to what he calls “the seven deadly sins diet” hunger, sacrifice, willpower restrictions, strenuous exercise, pursuit of perfection and rejection.
+Dr. Yoni Freedhoff, a professor at the University of Ottawa and medical director of the Bariatric Medical Institute, both in Canada, is the author of The Diet Fix, which explains “why diets fail and how to get yours to work.”
+In his book, Dr. Freedhoff acknowledges that modern life leads to weight gain because of the junk food we consume and our sedentary lifestyle and refers to what he calls “the seven deadly sins diet” hunger, sacrifice, willpower restrictions, strenuous exercise, the pursuit of perfection and rejection.

 Dr. Freedhoff also states that if you want to lose weight without causing permanent damage to your body, what is important is to change your habits: diets are not the solution as they require an ongoing effort.
 According to the specialist, we are not able to maintain the same level of sacrifice throughout life: willpower is a “muscle” with great force but little resistance; it can make great efforts, but over time will get tired and just give up.
 “The great enemy of the diets is time,” says Dr. Freedhoff.